ODA Spending

 How is Swedish ODA to global health changing?

 Sweden's contributions to health have decreased since 2021.
-The increase in Sweden’s health ODA in 2021 is closely tied to Sweden’s COVID-19 support.
+The increase in Sweden’s health ODA in 2021 was closely tied to Sweden’s COVID-19 support.
 Also associated with this increase is Sweden’s funding for health earmarked funding through multilaterals, which rose from US$236 million in 2020 to US$249 million in 2021.

 How is Swedish ODA to global health allocated?